 You will first have to enter some data.
 Either directly by adding materials in the building material query of the Building Circularity tool or by adding the tool to an existing design with data.
 Once you have added several rows of data, it will look like the screenshot below.
 For the users of other LCA tools, you might notice that there are a few new sections in the Building Circularity tool.

-The first section that is important is the percentage of recycled, renewable or reused materials in the resource.
-If you know that a certain material actually consists of recycled, renewable or reused materials, you can edit these percentages accordingly.
+The first important section is the percentage of recycled, renewable, or reused materials in the resource.
+If you know that a certain material actually consists of recycled, renewable, or reused materials, you can edit these percentages accordingly.

-With the recycled, renewable or reused percentage is meant the share of either recycled, renewable or reused materials in the product by mass.
+The recycled, renewable, or reused percentage means the share of either recycled, renewable, or reused materials in the product by mass.
 This information does not influence the LCA results but is used to document material circularity.
-Some products have the recycled, renewable or reused percentage defined with a default value, which can be based either on the product or the type of product.
+Some products have the recycled, renewable, or reused percentage defined with a default value, which can be based either on the product or the type of product.

 Design for Disassembly and Design for Adaptability